Section 5119.34 | Inspecting and licensing of residential facilities.

 (b) The director's revocation or refusal to renew the license was not based on an act or omission at the facility that violated a resident's right to be free from abuse, neglect, or exploitation.

-(2) The department may issue an order suspending the admission of residents to the facility or refuse to issue or renew and may revoke a license if it finds any of the following:
+(G)(1) If the department finds any of the following with respect to a residential facility, the department may issue an order suspending the admission of residents to the facility, refuse to issue or renew a license for the facility, or revoke the facility's license:

-(a) The facility is not in compliance with rules adopted by the director pursuant to division (L) of this section;
+(a) The facility is not in compliance with rules adopted by the director pursuant to division (N) of this section;

 (b) Any facility operated by the applicant or licensee has been cited for a pattern of serious noncompliance or repeated violations of statutes or rules during the period of current or previous licenses;